 I do hope that I have tempted you to find out more about The Arts Society High Weald, and eventually to join our waiting list.
 Come as a guest, even before you join the waiting list.
 You will always be very welcome.

-Benenden Village Hall where we meet is spacious and comfortable with good parking and a lovely pub next door for lunch after the lectures.
-It also has disabled access and a hearing loop.
-We hold meetings on the third Tuesday of each month with a break in July and August, starting again in September.
+Benenden Village Hall where we meet is spacious and comfortable with good parking and it also has disabled access and a hearing loop.
+There is a lovely pub next door for lunch after the lectures.We hold meetings on a Tuesday, usually the 4th Tuesday of each month with a break in July and August, starting again in September.
 We have helpful members who provide coffee and biscuits from 10.15 am to 10.30 am.
 Notices are announced at 10.40 am and the actual meeting starts at 10.45 am ending at noon.
-We pride ourselves on having excellent speakers and full power point presentations.
+We pride ourselves on having excellent speakers and full digital presentations.
 We are also fortunate in having the invaluable help of Bruce Gear who deals with all aspects of hall arrangement and presentation.

 Each member is entitled to apply to bring a guest three times per year to lectures, booked in advance with the membership secretary.
 There is a small charge of £6.00 for guests.
-Although we try to accommodate as many guests as the venue will allow, we do have to limit the number of guests, if the lecture is likely to be very popular.
+Although we try to accommodate as many guests as the venue will allow, we do have to limit the number of guests if the lecture is likely to be very popular.

 In addition we have a waiting list, currently of about 34 applicants.
 It takes approximately 2 years based on current resignations, to become a full member.
 There is, however, plenty to enjoy while you are waiting as you are welcome to attend three lectures a year until you become a full member.
 You may also attend as a guest of an existing member, for another three lectures annually, and of course you are generally invited to join tours, outings and special interest days.